 Planning the first trip is exciting.
 It’s very easy to get overly enthusiastic and invite your whole extended family.
-You need to be cautious with the less able bodied individual.
+You need to be cautious with the less able-bodied individual.
 This can include the elderly and children.
-Till you have some experience, it’s best to not bring kids.
+Till you have some experience, it’s best not to bring kids.
 You might find yourself in certain difficult situations that aren’t going to make better in the existence of your children.
 Learn how to take care of yourself first, then, by all means, take the kids on a later trip.

 The same applies to pets.
 Don’t take the dog along if it’s your very first hike.
 You will find extra facts to consider here, particularly for small dogs.
-They might tire out and require to be carried or they might cause additional troubles with local wildlife.
+They might tire out and require to be carried, or they might cause additional troubles with local wildlife.
 In either case, you don’t want to encounter problems like this as a novice.

 A part of being well prepared is ensuring you have the ideal equipment.
 As I found on a recent holiday to Australia, backpacking is no fun if you don’t possess the right equipment.
 I had rented a useless tent and stove, including a few missing pieces.
 Be sure you purchase a few high quality, trustworthy gear before you go.

 Ensure that whatever overnight backpack you bring feels safe.
-It may sound obvious however the majority of people don’t check this.
+It may sound obvious; however, the majority of people don’t check this.
 Stock up the pack with some weight and then try walking around with them.
 Is it comfortable?
 Does it sit on your body?
 Check it out before you buy or borrow.

-When it comes to size, that will really depend upon how long your trip is.
+When it comes to size, that will depend upon how long your trip is.
 If you had followed my advice in the planning section and just chose a one night trip, a 30-liter pack should be enough.
 However, for 2-3 night trips, you’ll probably need a 50-liter pack.
 If you’re buying one, I’d suggest this size as you’ll likely start going on lengthier trips as you build up more experience.

 Lengthy trips of 5 or more days typically require 70 liters, but that probably overkills for starters and even intermediates.
-The only exception here would be if you plan on taking the kids along in future.
+The only exception here will be if you plan on taking the kids along in future.
 No, you won’t fit them in the pack, before you ask, but you’ll need to carry extra food and clothes for them.

 Sharing is always caring.
 It’s also a lot more productive to share a two-person tent that for two people to carry two one-person tents.
-When selecting a tent, save some weight and get a three season tent.
+When selecting a tent, save some weight and get a three-season tent.
 You don’t require a heavier one graded for harsh winter weather yet – Mt Everest can certainly wait until next year!

 Something you probably won’t like to share is a sleeping bag.
 Generally, you will find two types of material: Synthetic and Down.
 Synthetic sleeping bags are quick-drying and superior in wet environments.
 Since they are cheaper, it’s normally a safe place to start.
-Down on the other hand is lightweight and excellent in the cold, but tend to be much more expensive.
+Down, on the other hand, is lightweight and excellent in the cold, but tend to be much more expensive.
 With regards to tents, you possibly can skip the wintertime rated sleeping bag.

 Sleeping pads possess two functions: insulation and comfort.
 If you’re able to sleep on a very hard surface, a closed-cell sleeping pad can help to save a lot of weight and your money.
-However self-inflating pads provide a better nights sleep for not a lot more.
+However, self-inflating pads provide a better nights sleep for not a lot more.
 It was the first upgrade I got myself after my first backpack camping getaway.

 You’ll need to start with a trusted stove.
 Nothing restores the body and the mind in the wilderness as a hot meal.
 Gas canister stove will be the easiest choice to start with.
 As stoves are generally metal, ensure that you pick a light-weight one.
 Some stoves nowadays include USB ports and all sorts of manner of fancy gadgets.
 For a starter, keep it simplistic.
-Be sure that your gas canister is full prior to setting out on your amazing camping trip.
+Be sure that your gas canister is full before setting out on your amazing camping trip.

 A lot of people bring pans and pots from home.
 However, you can usually pick up some light-weight variety from the local camping store.
 Carry just enough so that you can cook and eat your meals.
-One set of cutlery is sufficient, you’ll be able to wash it each time.
+One set of cutlery is sufficient; you’ll be able to wash it each time.
 Just be sure to bring some bio-degradable soap to do this.
 If you bring a small hand towel, you can hang it outside your camping tent so that it can dry during the day.

 If you’re camping near a good water resource, then simply carrying a couple of plastic bottles might be sufficient.
 Water bags having long tubes can be convenient for a drink while you’re on the go.
 Just remember that if it’s readily available, you’ll probably drink a lot more easily.
-You’ll absolutely want to consume more water than usual on any backpacking trip.
+You’ll want to consume more water than usual on any backpacking trip.
 If you don’t wish to spend on a water filter, some easy purification tablets could make almost any sort of water drinkable.
 Unless you know it’s harmless, make sure you filter or purify the drinking water.
-You will never know what bacteria could possibly be in the water otherwise.
+You will never know what bacteria could be in the water otherwise.

-Generally, there are 4 fundamental clothing groups:
+Generally, there are four fundamental clothing groups: